mopidy/mopidy-pandora/README.rst

 v0.1.7 (UNRELEASED)
 ----------------------------------------

+- Configuration parameter 'auto_set_repeat' has been renamed to 'auto_setup' - please update your Mopidy configuration file.
 - Fix to resume playback after a track has been rated.
 - Changed auto_setup routines to also ensure that 'consume', 'shuffle', and 'single' modes are disabled.
 - Optimized auto_setup routines: now only called once, and only when the first pandora track starts to play.